Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/server/_index.md

 ## Security

-By default, the server will provide an HTTP endpoint on port 8080 with no SSL supported enabled.
+By default, the server will provide an HTTP endpoint on port 8080 with no SSL support enabled.
 It is recommended to serve all of your web applications by a dedicated reverse proxy such as [nginx](https://www.nginx.com/) or the [GenHTTP Gateway](https://hub.docker.com/r/genhttp/gateway).
 Nevertheless, the server allows you to [add HTTPS endpoints](./security/) to your application.